webpack/webpack.js.org/src/content/configuration/dev-server.md

 The bundled files will be available in the browser under this path.

 Imagine that the server is running under `http://localhost:8080` and [`output.filename`](/configuration/output/#output-filename) is set to `bundle.js`.
-By default the `devServer.publicPath` is `'/'`, so your bundle is available as `http://localhost:8080/bundle.js`.
+By default, the `devServer.publicPath` is `'/'`, so your bundle is available at `http://localhost:8080/bundle.js`.

-Change `devServer.publicPath` to put bundle under specific directory:
+Change `devServer.publicPath` to put the bundle under a specific directory:

 __webpack.config.js__